 Several employers see the value in their employees leading healthy lifestyles.
 As such, many employers will prioritize access to fitness centers with the hope of promoting a healthy living, which will work to increase attendance and productivity.
 Several employers even maintain fitness centers on-site, which allows employees to take breaks to exercise.
 Those employers that may not have onsite fitness centers could offer paid fitness center memberships or memberships at a discounted rate.

 Employees often strive to add to their education or skillset.
 As a result, many employers make education assistance available to their employees in the form of tuition reimbursement.
 Education assistance usually means that an employer will be flexible with the employee’s class schedule.
 Given the important role education plays in our employment, this is one of the most popular fringe benefit offerings.
 In addition, by providing education assistance to employees, employers can benefit from the new job-related skillset obtained by the employees as the employee may be able to work at a higher level or be able to advance into different areas of the company.
 Given the value of this fringe benefits, most employers will require the employee to commit to remain employed with the employer for a period of time following completion of their education.

 If you need help understanding the fringe benefit examples, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.